ZakJaeb/Nessus-Vuln-Manage/README.md

 <br/><br/>
 I first ran a scan of the freshly installed version of Windows 10 22H2.
 Nessus found many vulnerabilities with stock software and Windows updates as the OS had not run Windows update yet.
 <br/><br/>
 After determining my baseline, I then ran a credentialed scan using the administrator credentials I setup initially.
 Nessus was able to find many more high and critical vulnerabilities after this scan.
+Mostly with stock software and updates as the OS had not run Windows update yet.
 <br/><br/>
-To add to the fire I installed a very outdated version of Mozilla Firefox and ran the Nessus scan once again.
+To add to the fire I installed a very outdated version of Mozilla Firefox 3.6.12 and ran the Nessus scan once again.
 <br/><br/>
 After viewing all of the vulnerabilities that Firefox introduced, I then began the process of remediation by completely uninstalling Firefox 3.6.12 and running Windows Update.
 <br/><br/>